Adnan27182/semantic-book-recommender/README.md

 ---

 ## Academic Reflection
-Building this project provided a rigorous understanding of the transition from traditional descriptive statistics to predictive and semantic enrichment.
-By justifying data filtering through correlation analysis and employing zero-shot models for data cleaning, I demonstrated a "Data-First" approach to AI development.
-The final system reflects a successful balance between technical complexity (vector embeddings) and user-centric design (emotional filtering), highlighting a mastery of the full data science lifecycle from ingestion to deployment.
+Building this project provided a rigorous opportunity to bridge the transition from traditional descriptive statistics to semantic enrichment.
+By leveraging correlation analysis to justify data filtering and employing zero-shot models for data cleaning, I adopted a 'Data-First' approach to AI development.
+The final system strikes a balance between technical complexity and user-centric design, offering a comprehensive view of the data science lifecycle from initial ingestion to final deployment.

 ---